swiftlang/swift-evolution/proposals/xxxx-union-type.md

     let union: A|B|C
     let otherA: A

-    return union == otherA // If union is not type A, then return false; If union is type A, then compare!!😊
+    // If union is not type A, then return false;
+    // If union is type A, then compare it with otherA!!😊 return union == otherA

 ```
 instead of unwrap enum cases and compare.